The Cat in the Hat (2003 film): Plot

-Larry is revealed to be an unemployed slob in debt, pretending to be a successful businessman in order to marry Joan for her money.
-He wants to get Conrad out of the way by sending him to military school.
-Larry sees Nevins and kidnaps him, but the Cat tricks Larry into returning the dog.
-Larry goes and tells Joan about the Cat, but they are stalled by the Things' posing as police officers.
-Larry tells Joan to meet him at the house.
+The Waldens and the Cat are unaware that Larry is a rude, disgusting, and unemployed slob in debt due to being too lazy to work for a living, and is pretending to be a successful salesman in order to marry Joan for her wealth, as well as send Conrad to military school to get him out of the picture.
+Larry sees Nevins and kidnaps him, but the trio drives in the Cat's super-powered car after them and the Cat tricks him into returning the dog.
+Larry goes and tells Joan about the kids, but they are stalled by the Things posing as police officers.
+Larry then races after the trio and tells Joan to meet him at the house.

-When the kids and the Cat return to the house with the lock, Larry cuts them off and orders them inside the house, where he sneezes uncontrollably due to his allergy to the Cat, who takes the advantage and scares him away, only for them to find out that the house has been transformed into "The Mother of All Messes", with Larry falling into a gooey abyss.
-The Cat, Sally and Conrad ride on Mrs. Kwan and navigate through the surreal house to find the crate and lock it, whereupon the house returns to its normal proportions but immediately collapses.
-In a heated argument, the kids discover that the Cat planned the whole day and order him to leave.
+When the trio return to the house, Larry cuts the children off and orders them inside the house, where he sneezes uncontrollably due to his cat allergy.
+The Cat takes advantage of it and scares him, only for them to find that the house has been transformed into "The Mother of All Messes", with Larry falling into a purple gooey abyss.
+The Cat, Sally, and Conrad ride on the still sleeping Mrs. Kwan and navigate through the surreal house to find the crate and lock it, whereupon the house returns to its normal proportions but immediately collapses.
+In a heated argument, the children discover that the Cat planned the whole day and furiously order him to leave.

-Conrad and Sally resign themselves to facing the consequences when Joan comes home, but the Cat returns with a cleaning invention and fixes the house.
+Conrad and Sally realize their mistake and resign themselves to facing the consequences when Joan comes home, but the Cat returns with a cleaning invention and, with the help of the Things, fixes the house.
 Conrad and Sally reconcile with the Cat and thank him for everything, and he departs just as Joan arrives.
-Larry, covered in goo, comes in, thinking he has busted the kids, but when Joan sees the clean house, she doesn't believe his story and dumps him.
-After the successful party, Joan spends quality time with her kids by jumping on the couch with them, while the Cat and Things 1 and 2 walk off into the sunset.
+Larry, having survived the fall and merely covered in goo, comes in, thinking he has busted the children, and tries to tell Joan about the mess and the Cat's world.
+Joan, having seen the clean house, does not believe his story and says that Conrad, while indeed a troublemaker, is nice on the inside before politely dumping Larry, much to his humiliation and dismay.
+After the successful party, Joan spends quality time with her children by jumping on the couch with them, while the Cat and the Things walk off into the sunset.